-Potential direct effects associated with project constrand/or operation identified?
-If yes, describe: ruction Discuss any other relevant information related to wat Agency Water Quality Requirements. ter quality including Regulatory This project will require water quality treatment in a regulations.
-Applicable rules include Chapters 40D Florida Administrative Code (F.A.C.).
-PART 5: WQIE DOCUMENTATION A. No involvement with water quality B. No water quality regulatory requirements a C. Water quality regulatory requirements appl information below).
-Water quality and stormwater compliance with the design requirements of a D. EPA Ground/Drinking Water Branch review Concurrence received?
-If Yes, Date of EPA Concurrence: Click here to a Attach the concurrence letter y to this project (provide Evaluator's ater issues will be mitigated through uthorized regulatory agencies. v required.
-The environmental review consultation and other a otions required by applicable foderal The environmental review, consultation, and other actions required by applicable federal environmental laws for this project are being, or have been, carried out by FDOT pursuant to 23 U.S.C. § 327 and a Memorandum of Understanding dated December 14, 2016 and executed by FHWA and FDOT.
-Evaluator Name (print): Theresa D. Ellison Title: Senior Drainage Engineer Signature: Yulli Date:1/7/2022
+Regional water quality projects identified in the ELA If yes, describe: Potential direct effects associated with project const and/or operation identified?
+If yes, describe: ruction ☐ Yes ⊠ No Discuss any other relevant information related to wa Agency Water Quality Requirements. ter quality including R degulatory This project will require water quality treatment in accordance with SWFWMD regulations.
+Applicable rules include Chapters 40D-400, 62-302, 62-303, and 62-330, Florida Administrative Code (F.A.C.).
+PART 5: WQIE DOCUMENTATION A. No involvement with water quality B. No water quality regulatory requirements apply.
+C. Water quality regulatory requirements apply to this project (provide Evaluator's information below).
+Water quality and stormwater issues will be mitigated through compliance with the design requirements of authorized regulatory agencies.
+D. EPA Ground/Drinking Water Branch review required.
+Concurrence received?
+Yes No If Yes, Date of EPA Concurrence: Click here to enter a date Attach the concurrence letter The environmental review, consultation, and other a environmental laws for this project are being, or have to 23 U.S.C. § 327 and a Memorandum of Understal executed by FHWA and FDOT. been, carried out by F DOT pursuant Evaluator Name (print): Theresa D. Ellison Title: Senior Drainage Engineer Signature: () () () () Date:2/26/2024